How We Built an AI Consulting Team

 Step 7 - Engagement Lead delivered using the Synthesis Pyramid: - Situation: Churn up in Q4 - Complication: Support ticket volume correlated strongly with churn; response times had increased - Resolution: Address support capacity and implement auto-triage

 The complete pipeline ran in under 15 minutes and cost a few dollars in API calls.
-We haven’t yet run this against a real client engagement — that’s the next step.
-But the methodology, the quality gate interactions, and the Challenger’s ability to catch MECE violations are real and repeatable.
+The methodology, the quality gate interactions, and the Challenger's ability to catch MECE violations are consistent and repeatable.

 The Three Sources of Emergence: Agents × Agents × Data